changeworld/azure-docs.pl-pl/articles/sql-database/dns-alias-powershell.md

 ---
-title: Program PowerShell dla aliasu DNS
+title: PowerShell for DNS alias
-description: Polecenia cmdlet programu PowerShell, takie jak New-AzSqlServerDNSAlias, umożliwiają przekierowywanie nowych połączeń klienckich do innego serwera Azure SQL Database, bez konieczności ingerencji żadnej konfiguracji klienta.
+description: PowerShell cmdlets such as New-AzSqlServerDNSAlias enable you to redirect new client connections to a different Azure SQL Database server, without having to touch any client configuration.
-keywords: Baza danych SQL DNS
+keywords: dns sql database
 ms.custom: seo-lt-2019
 services: sql-database
 ms.service: sql-database